Michael Ward (mountaineer)

-Michael Phelps Ward, CBE (26 March 1925 – 7 October 2005) was an English surgeon and an expedition doctor on the 1953 first ascent of Mount Everest with Sir Edmund Hillary.
-He argued that the conquest of the mountain was a victory for science since doctors had finally figured out how to cope with the physiological effects of high altitude.
-His discoveries a few years earlier in the Royal Geographical Society archives of the Milne-Hink map and unofficial RAF photos of the Everest area helped to make the summit ascent possible.
+Michael Phelps Ward, CBE (26 March 1925 – 7 October 2005) was an English mountaineer and surgeon.
+Amongst his other accomplishments, he was the expedition doctor during the history-making first ascent of Mount Everest in 1953 led by John Hunt, when Edmund Hillary and Tenzing Norgay reached the summit.
+He argued the conquest of the mountain was as much a victory for science since the scientists finally figured out how to cope with the physiological effects of extreme high altitude such as oxygen lack, dehydration, and cold injury.
+His discoveries a few years earlier in the Royal Geographical Society archives of the Milne-Hinks map and unofficial RAF photos of the Everest area helped find a viable route the summit thus making the ascent possible.

-He had been on the earlier 1951 British Mount Everest reconnaissance expedition which pioneered the route used by the 1953 expedition.
-He was asked by Eric Shipton to go on the 1952 British Cho Oyu expedition, but was completing his national military service and sitting a surgery examination.
+He had instigated and participated on the earlier 1951 British Mount Everest Reconnaissance Expedition which pioneered the route used by the 1953 expedition.
+He was asked by Eric Shipton to go on the 1952 British Cho Oyu Expedition, but declined in favour of completing his national military service and medical studies, particularly his upcoming surgery examination.

-He was a pioneer in high altitude medicine and physiology, which he researched with Griffith Pugh on the 1960-61 Silver Hut expedition.
+He was a pioneer in high altitude medicine and physiology, which he researched with Griffith Pugh during the ground-breaking 1960-61 Himalayan Scientific and Mountaineering Expedition, also known as the 1960-61 Silver Hut Expedition.
+He used this opportunity to lead the first ascent of the iconic Ama Dablam, notably during winter, a climb considered years ahead of its time.

 In 1972, he wrote an autobiography In This Short Span covering the first forty years of his life and mountaineering adventures.

 He was a supporter of the National Health Service and the East End of London rather than Harley Street.
 He was a lecturer in Clinical Surgery at the London Hospital Medical College 1975–93, and Consultant Surgeon at St Andrew's Hospital, Bow 1964-93 and Newham Hospital 1983–93.

+In 1981, just as China was opening up following its turbulent Cultural Revolution, Ward organised and led an expedition there, which made the first ascent of Mount Kongur.

 In 1982, he was awarded the Founder’s Medal of the Royal Geographical Society; his citation reading: ‘For high-altitude medical research and leadership of the British Mount Kongur Expedition.’

-In the 1983 New Year Honours, he was appointed a Commander of the British Empire (CBE) for services to Mountaineering.
+In the 1983 New Year Honours, he was appointed a Commander of the British Empire (CBE) for services to mountaineering.

+He was Vice President of the Alpine Club 1968-69, Chairman of the Mount Everest Foundation 1978–80 (acting 1977), President of the Cambridge Alpine Club 1986–95, and Master of The Worshipful Society of Apothecaries of London 1993–94.

-He lived most of his life in London, where he wrote numerous articles for mountaineering and medical journals, as well as four books including Everest: A Thousand Years of Exploration (2003).
+Ward lived most of his life in London, where he worked for various hospitals.
+A prolific writer, he published around one hundred articles for mountaineering and medical journals, as well as four books.